Poipu

 Shipwreck Beach at sunset

-Drenched in sunshine just about all year round, Poipu in south Kauai is a nearly perfect resort area.
+Drenched in the sunshine just about all year round, Poipu in south Kauai is a nearly perfect resort area.

 Places To Stay